 One of the most controversial aspects of Smith’s work is his rejection and refutation of the Teilhardian heresy of theistic evolution so prevalent among the intellectual elite in the ranks of the Catholic hierarchy.
-In fact, it is his stance against the modernist darling Teilhard de Chardin that most likely kept Smith out of the mainstream limelight of Thomistic scholars.
+In fact, it is his stance against Teilhard de Chardin that most likely kept Smith out of the mainstream limelight of Thomistic scholars.
 But having the opportunity to read Smith’s work and get to know him personally reveals the fact that Smith is his own man, an intellectual rebel with a cause who loves truth more than accolades.

-Smith’s work has been my reentry into the world of the origins debates, and until reading his views I did not properly understand just how important this debate actually is.
+Smith’s work has been my reentry into the world of the origins debates, and until reading his views I did not properly understand just how important this debate actually is for the contemporary Church.
 In fact, it can be argued that everything associated with Catholic orthodoxy hangs on this single battle.
 If the revelation of biblical origins is undermined then there is no limit to what also can be undermined due to the illusory need to adjust doctrine according to “scientific discovery.”
 Instead of giving in to the relentless pressure of this error, Christians must never waver from the truth that Christ is the exemplar of created reality revealed to us in the Sacred Page.
 We have no right to alter this revelation in order to feel comfortable among a culture that worships the idol of scientism.

 The reality of Christ as the Incarnate Word of God presupposes the revelation of orthodox creation theology.